11 Easy Ways to Prevent Tooth Decay

 When you chew your food well, you prevent bits of food from being stuck between your teeth, especially when you’re not at home and don’t have access to dental floss.

-Rinse your mouthA great home remedy for preventing cavities involves lemon juice.
+Rinse your mouthA great home remedy to prevent tooth decay involves lemon juice.
 All you need to do is mix a few drops of this citrus fruit with a glass of water and rinse after you brush your teeth.
 The pH in the lemon juice will help prevent damage to the enamel.

 Massage your gums